-How are you going to get my DNA to the Moon?
+How do you get my DNA to the Moon?

-We’ve partnered with the Arch Mission Foundation, a non-profit dedicated to preserving the knowledge and biology of our planet in a solar system-wide project called The Billion Year Archive.
-Arch already sent a Lunar Library containing DNA to the Moon in 2019.
+It is on a rocket scheduled for 2021 and shared with a dozen NASA missions.
+We’ve partnered with Arch Mission, a non-profit dedicated to preserving the knowledge and biology of our planet in a solar system-wide project called The Billion Year Archive.
+A first one is already on the Moon!
+It was launched in February 2019.
 You get to go on our next mission together.

 What will my DNA be used for?

 Your DNA gets preserved as a time capsule for the future.
 We won’t sequence your DNA, sell your DNA, give out your DNA, or otherwise use your DNA.
 It’s safe.
 We take your privacy seriously.

 What about contaminating space bodies?
 Is this legal?